 The best I've found is the Bradley Smoker, which can cold smoke, but tends to run too hot unless steps are taken to keep the temperature lower.
 Placing ice in the smoking chamber with the salmon is one cure to the problem.
 Another fix is to separate the smoke generator and smoker chamber with a length of clothes dryer ducting and a large cardboard box.
 The box acts as a cooling chamber for the smoke.

 Fresh salmon and previously frozen salmon are not equals when it comes to cold smoking salmon.
 Freezing actually benefits the cold smoked salmon in a couple of ways.

 Freezing also kill parasites.
 One week at minus ten degrees Fahrenheit kills parasites that would otherwise survive brining and cold smoking.
-To be safe, deep-freeze cold smoked salmon that has been prepared from fresh, never frozen fish.
+To be safe, deep-freeze your salmon that has been cold smoked using fresh fish.

 There are many types of salmon to choose from.
 King, coho, sockeye, chum and Atlantic are some of the commonly available salmons.
 For help in picking the best salmon out at the store, take a look at

 Buying Salmon.
 You'll learn that different salmons have different levels of oil (and flavor) in their flesh.
 There are also tips on how to pick out the freshest salmon for your smoker.